Omar-zrd/terraform_ds/README.md

 # terraform_ds
 a terraform code wrote by me

-here is some captures that contain all the informations of the azure machine
+you can find the informations of the azure machine below

 ![image](https://user-images.githubusercontent.com/79463870/211625961-a0dda849-4a29-4f43-b590-f1e0e50b7137.png)